hashicorp/terraform/website/source/docs/enterprise/packer/builds/build-environment.html.md

 ## Notes on Security

-Packer environment variables in Atlas are encrypted using [Vault](https://vaultproject.io) and closely guarded and audited.
+Packer environment variables in Terraform Enterprise are encrypted using [Vault](https://vaultproject.io) and closely guarded and audited.
 If you have questions or concerns about the safety of your configuration, please contact our security team at [security@hashicorp.com](mailto:security@hashicorp.com).